ibm-cloud-docs/openshift/openshift_worker_add.md

 ## Adding worker nodes by adding a zone to a worker pool
 {: #add_zone}

-You can span your classic cluster across multiple zones within one region by adding a zone to your existing worker pool.
+You can span your cluster across multiple zones within one region by adding a zone to your existing worker pool.
 {:shortdesc}

 When you add a zone to a worker pool, the worker nodes that are defined in your worker pool are provisioned in the new zone and considered for future workload scheduling. {{site.data.keyword.containerlong_notm}} automatically adds the `failure-domain.beta.kubernetes.io/region` label for the region and the `failure-domain.beta.kubernetes.io/zone` label for the zone to each worker node.
 The Kubernetes scheduler uses these labels to spread pods across zones within the same region.